 We went to the Disneyland Resorts mid-September while visiting Anaheim, California.
 It was the perfect time to go.
-It was considered an off-peak time in September yet the weather is still great.
+It was considered an off-peak time in September, yet the weather is still excellent.
 It was only a 10 min walk from the door of our hotel room at the Howard Johnson to the security gate of the parks.
-One of the great things I loved about the parks is that it was much smaller than the ones in Orlando which made it easier on the feet and a must less tiring day.
+One of the great things I loved about the parks is that it was much smaller than the ones in Orlando, which made it easier on the feet and a much less tiring day.
 It took us the full day to see both parks as well as Disney Downtown District from open to close with 2 hours break back to our hotel in between.
 We didn’t miss out out on a single ride we wanted to go on.

 California Adventure Park

-Pixar Pal-A-Round Swinging was a great ride to go on if you need to sit for a bit with great views of the whole park.
-All of Cars Land and some of Pixar Pier are unique to Disneyland which you don’t find in Orlando.
+Pixar Pal-A-Round Swinging was a great ride to go on if you need to sit for a bit with great views of the whole Park.
+All of Cars Land and some of Pixar Pier are unique to Disneyland, which you don’t find in Orlando.

-After our week discovering the Pacific Coast Highway, San Francisco, and Los Angeles, we were hyper-aware of all the little details that gave tribute to California in the Park such as Grizzly Peak and Hollywood Land.
-The whole area of Grizzly Peak is dedicated to the great outdoors such as Big Sur and Redwood trees.
+After our week discovering the Pacific Coast Highway, San Francisco, and Los Angeles, we were hyper-aware of all the little details that gave tribute to California in the Park, such as Grizzly Peak and Hollywood Land.
+The whole area of Grizzly Peak is dedicated to the great outdoors, such as Big Sur and Redwood trees.

 They had Halloween/October decorations everywhere.

-Main Street is very similar to Disneyworld and the main castle is much smaller.
+Main Street is very similar to Disneyworld, and the main castle is much smaller.
 It’s Sleeping Beauty’s Castle whereas in Orlando, it’s is Cinderella’s castle.

 There are a few rides that are unique to Disneyland.
-One of them is the Matterhorn Bobsleds; a great fast ride that takes you up a big mountain.
-Another ride which was one of our favorites was the Indiana Jones Adventure.
+One of them is the Matterhorn Bobsleds, a great fast ride that takes you up a big mountain.
+Another ride, which was one of our favorites was the Indiana Jones Adventure.

-They have a section called New Orleans Square which is very french inspired and a little dose of how it is at Epcot.
+They have a section called New Orleans Square, which is very french inspired and a little dose of how it is at Epcot.